Keisuke Honda: Cambodia

-In August 2018, whilst still a player, Honda was named general manager of Cambodia.
-Under this arrangement, Honda will hold weekly conference with Cambodia coaching staff, and will be on the touchline when Cambodia's match is in FIFA International match Calendar, with his assistant Felix Dalmas stepping in whenever Honda is unavailable.
+In August 2018, whilst still a player, Honda was named general manager of Cambodia in a voluntary unpaid role.
+Under this arrangement, Honda held weekly conferences with the Cambodia coaching staff, and was on the touchline when Cambodia's matches were during international breaks, with his assistant Felix Dalmas stepping in whenever Honda was unavailable.
 On 10 September 2018, Honda lost his opening game as manager of Cambodia 3–1 against Malaysia.

-As of October 2021, Cambodia is last in its 2022 World Cup Qualifying Group and has suffered two extraordinary defeats to Iran, first 14–0 in late 2019 and then 10–0 in June 2021.
+Cambodia finished last in its 2022 FIFA world cup qualifying group and suffered two extraordinary defeats to Iran, first 14–0 in late 2019 and then 10–0 in June 2021.

-In January 2023, Football Federation of Cambodia (FFC) announced the 2022 AFF Championship tournament would be Honda last time with the national team.
-Despite not advanced to the semi-finals, Honda helped the team gain their best achievement in the AFF tournament with 2 wins, one of them against the Philippines.
-Honda would still continue his final duties as general manager for the Cambodia U-23 for the upcoming 2023 SEA Games.
+In January 2023, the Football Federation of Cambodia announced that the 2022 AFF Championship would be Honda's last tournament with the national team.
+Despite failing to advance past the group stage, Honda helped the team to their best achievement in the tournament with 2 wins, one of which was against the Philippines.
+Honda would fulfill his final duties as general manager for the Cambodia U-23 team during the 2023 SEA Games, which Cambodia hosted.
+However, Honda did not manage to guide his team out of the group stage, finishing third in their group behind Indonesia and Myanmar.

 Personal life

 Coming from a sporting family, Keisuke Honda's older brother was also a footballer.
 Honda's great-uncle Daisaburo was a canoeist who represented Japan in C-2 1000 metres event at the 1964 Tokyo Olympics.
 Keisuke Honda's cousin is Tamon Honda, a professional wrestler and former Olympic wrestler, who participated in three Olympic Games in freestyle wrestling in 100 kg at the 1984, 1988 Games, and in 130 kg at the 1992 showpiece, and is also a former tag team champion, winning the All Asia Tag Team Championship and GHC Tag Team Championship.

-He married Misako, his high school sweetheart.
+He married Misako, whom he knew since high school.
 Honda has three children.

+Honda is co-founder and general partner of investment firm X&KSK, which raised $98 million in January 2025 to invest in AI and tech startups.

+In August 2025, Honda drew the public attention for his Nanjing Massacre denial remarks by citing Shintaro Ishihara's opinions on a social media, and immediately withdrew and apologized.
+However, despite his initial declaration to agree with the primary sources, he afterward expressed a sentiment to not to conclude the issue strictly.